github/release-radar/README.md

 ## How are projects chosen?

 Projects are chosen my the GitHub Staff each month.
 By filling out the [issue]() we can take a look at your project and consider it for the Release Radar.

+## Can I submit multiple times?

+Yes you can submit your project multiple times for consideration.
+Please only submit for each major version release.
+We like to share the :heart: around, so please don't get annoyed if we don't feature _every_ release you ship.